I saw this weird plant/seed pod hiking in the woods in Allegany State Park, in western NY near the PA border. Can anyone identify it?

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I see these beautiful orange flowers by the highway.
 What are they and how can I get some to plant?

-By Janis01 from Williamsburg, KY
+By Janis A McKiddy from Williamsburg, KY

 There's a good chance they are California Poppies (even though they are not really poppies).
 You can get the seeds online from wildflower seed sites.
-We sometimes have them along our highways in Washington State too.
-Do they look like this?

 They could also be what I've called Jewel weed.
 Look something like sedum.
 I stopped and dug some in VA but not sure if it's legal in Kentucky to dig wild flowers.
 They have long roots so get as much root as you can.
 Good luck (try the back roads with less traffic).